-Per Unit Total

-With

-Without With Without Over-

-Over-a Over-allotment Over-allotment Over-allotment allotment

-Underwriting Discounts and Commissions paid by us \$ 0.20 \$ 0.20 \$ 2,000,000 \$ 2,300,000

-EarlyBirdCapital will be paid \$100,000 from the total underwriting discount for acting as the "qualified independent underwriter" in this offering.
+Per Unit Total Without Over-allotment O With Over-allotment Without Over-allotment With Over- allotment Underwriting Discounts and Commissions paid by us \$ 0.20 \$ 0.20 \$ 2,000,000 \$ 2,300,000 will pay \$ to for acting as the "qualified independent underwriter" in this offering.

 We estimate that our out-of-pocket expenses for this offering will be approximately \$980,000.
-We have agreed to reimburse the underwriters for FINRArelated counsel fees, not to exceed \$15,000, expenses of investigations and background checks of our principals, not to exceed \$1,500 per individual, and up to \$15,000 of other expenses incurred in connection with this offering, all of which will be included in the \$980,000 of offering expenses.
+We have agreed to reimburse the underwriters for FINRA-related counsel fees, not to exceed \$15,000, expenses of investigations and background checks of our principals, not to exceed \$1,500 per individual, and up to \$15,000 of other expenses incurred in connection with this offering, all of which will be included in the \$980,000 of offering expenses.

-The representatives have informed us that the underwriters do not intend to make sales to discretionary accounts.
+The representative has informed us that the underwriters do not intend to make sales to discretionary accounts.

-We, our initial shareholders and our officers and directors have agreed that we and they will not offer, sell, contract to sell, pledge or grant any option to purchase or otherwise dispose of, directly or indirectly, without the prior written consent of Roth Capital Partners and Craig-Hallum for a period of 180 days after the date of this prospectus, any units, warrants, ordinary shares or any other securities convertible into, or exercisable, or exchangeable for, ordinary shares or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of any units, ordinary shares, warrants or any securities convertible into, or exercisable, or exchangeable for, ordinary shares owned, whether any such transaction is to be settled by delivery of such securities, in cash or otherwise; provided, however, that we may (1) issue and sell the private placement warrants; (2) issue and sell the additional units to cover our underwriters' over-allotment option (if any); (3) register with the SEC pursuant to an agreement to be entered into concurrently with the issuance and sale of the securities in this offering, the resale of the founder shares, private placement warrants or warrants included issued upon conversion of working capital loans); and (4) issue securities in connection with our initial business combination.
-However, the foregoing shall not apply to the forfieture of any founder shares pursuant to their terms or any transfer of founder shares to any current or future independent director of the company (as long as such current or future independent director is subject to the terms of the letter agreement, filed herewith, at the time of such transfer; and as long as, to the extent any Section 16 reporting obligation is triggered as a result of such transfer, any related Section 16 filing includes a practical explanation as to the nature of the transfer).
-Roth Capital Partners and Craig-Hallum in their sole discretion may release any of the securit
+We, our initial shareholders and our officers and directors have agreed that we and they will not offer, sell, contract to sell, pledge or grant any option to purchase or otherwise dispose of, directly or indirectly, without the prior written consent of Roth Capital Partners, LLC for a period of 180 days after the date of this prospectus, any units, warrants, ordinary shares or any other securities convertible into, or exercisable, or exchangeable for, ordinary shares or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of any units, ordinary shares, warrants or any securities convertible into, or exercisable, or exchangeable for, ordinary shares owned, whether any such transaction is to be settled by delivery of such securities, in cash or otherwise; provided, however, that we may (1) issue and sell the private placement warrants; (2) issue and sell the additional units to cover our underwriters' over-allotment option (if any); (3) register with the SEC pursuant to an agreement to be entered into concurrently with the issuance and sale of the securities in this offering, the resale of the founder shares, private placement warrants, and warrants that may be issued upon conversion of working capital loans (and any ordinary shares issuable upon the exercise of the private placement warrants or warrants included issued upon conversion of working capital loans); and (4) issue securities in connection with our initial business combination.
+However, the foregoing shall not apply to the forfeiture of any founder shares pursuant to their terms or any transfer of founder shares to any current or future independent director is subject to the terms of the letter agreement, filed herewith, at the time of such transfer; and as long as, to the extent any Section 16 reporting obligation is triggered as a result of such transfer, any related Section 16 filling includes a practical explanation as to the nature of the transfer).
+Roth Capital Par